-One of my favourite things about Autumn is all of the seasonal fruit around this time of year – apples, figs, pears and plums are all perfect for baking homely cakes.
-You know the kind I mean – a cake that could be served alongside a cup of coffee on a rainy afternoon or for pudding, with lashings of custard.
-This recipe is that kind of cake.
-The sponge is really moist with the addition of Greek yoghurt and ground almonds, topped with ripe juicy plums and finished off with a layer of buttery amarreti crumble.
-It’s a gorgeous Autumal bake!
+One of my favourite things about Autumn is all of the seasonal fruit around this time of year – apples, figs, pears and plums are all perfect for homely, cosy baking.
+You know the kind I mean – a cake that could be served alongside a cup of coffee or tea on a rainy afternoon or for pudding, with lashings of custard.

 Preheat the oven to 180C.
 Grease and line a 22cm cake tin and baking paper.

 Make the crumble topping first - place the sugar, ground almonds and plain flour in a bowl and rub in the butter until the mixture resembles breadcrumbs.
 Crush the amaretti biscuits in random sized pieces and stir them through the crumble mixture.

 For the cake, place the butter, sugar eggs, flour, baking powder, vanilla, ground almonds and Greek yoghurt in a large bowl.
 Beat the ingredients together until the batter is smooth.

 Tip the batter into the tin and level the top.
 Arrange the plums cut side up over the batter, then scatter over the crumble.

 Bake for 1 hour or until well risen and a skewer inserted into the middle of the cake comes out clean.